open/close all folders

 - Invincible Hero: During I and II, outside of gameplay she's nearly invincible.
 It's not until III where she displays any vulnerability.

-- Kind Hearted Cat Lover: Averted, she states in Xenosaga Freaks that she hates cats.
+- Kind Hearted Cat Lover: Averted, she states◊ in Xenosaga Freaks that she hates cats."I prefer not to be involved with them too much."

 - Knife Nut: In her 4th form, she has this beside her left foot.
 She uses this to finish T-elos who's paralyzed because of the Phase Transfer Cannon's attack.